 The initiative to create a transatlantic journal came from the Center for Cognition and Culture at the department of Cognitive Science at Case Western Reserve University, and from a group of researchers trained at the Center for Semiotics, in Denmark, and based in Aarhus and Copenhagen; as well as researchers at the Centre for Cognitive Semiotics at Lund University in Sweden.

-The editorial board currently consists of the following scholars:
+The editorial board includes the following scholars:

 Peer Bundgaard, Centre for Semiotics, University of Aarhus, Denmark

 Merlin Donald, professor emeritus, Queen’s University, Ontario, Canada

 Bruno Galantucci, Laboratory of Experimental Semiotics, Yeshiva University, New York City, USA

 Todd Oakley, professor of cognitive science, Case Western Reserve University, Cleveland, Ohio, USA